 4. Talk about your Action Item progress during the Daily Standup

-Now that you have a big visualization of your progress, it’s important to find time to talk about how it’s going throughout the sprint.
+Now that you have a big visualization of your progress discussing how it’s going throughout the sprint is essential.

 My favorite way of doing this is during the Daily Scrum, during which each member of the team responds to three questions:

-The Action Item Ambassador should remind everyone to not only discuss progress on the Product Backlog during this meeting, but also progress on the Retrospective Action Item.
+The Action Item Ambassador should remind everyone to discuss progress on the Product Backlog during this meeting and progress on the Retrospective Action Item.
 The same three questions apply here, too.

 5. Talk about your Retrospective during the Sprint Review

 At the end of each sprint, your team will hold a Sprint Review with stakeholders.
-This is a great opportunity to talk about your retrospective improvements with people outside the team.
+This time is a great opportunity to discuss your retrospective improvements with people outside the team.
 In fact, according to the Official Scrum Guide, during the Sprint Review:

 According to Maarten Dalmijn, Senior Product Owner at BESTSELLER: